 Stars & STEM is geared toward school groups, but any group of school-aged students are welcome to attend as long as the minimum requirement of 20 students is met.

 Space Center Houston requires at least one (1) adult chaperone for every ten (10) students.

 The Neutral Buoyancy Lab (NBL) is not located at Space Center Houston.
 Your group will be responsible for providing transportation to and from the NBL.
-You will meet your tour guide at the Guest Service Desk at Space Center Houston 15 minutes prior to your confirmed tour time to allow for travel to the facility.
+The group must travel together in a bus or van.
+Personal vehicles are not allowed on the NBL grounds.
+You will meet your tour guide in the Reservations office at Space Center Houston 30 minutes prior to your confirmed tour time to allow for travel to the facility.
 Click here to learn more about NBL tours.